Cindy and Barrett with RV in Montrose

 RV Parks: The most amenities, the most expensive.

 If you’re looking for luxury, check out RV parks.
-These destinations are generally aimed at those who would prefer to make their camping stay as comfortable and easy-going as possible.
+These destinations generally target those who prefer to make their camping stay as comfortable and easy-going as possible.

 With amenities such as basketball courts, ice cream stands, and a hot tub to soak in at the end of your long day’s adventures, these parks provide many activities that will keep everyone entertained!